UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 * ``fit.raw_flux``: Multiplicative factor to scale the model flux to match the data
 * ``fit.covar_params``: hyperparameters on the Gaussian process.
 This is a list with length equal to the number of hyperparameters.

+Note that since fit.covar_params is a list dependent on user input, you need to index that list in order to see the bestfit values for each element.
+For example, fit.covar_params[0].bestfit will output the bestfit for the 1st element in the list.
 Generally, it is good to look at the fit visually, and examine the residual plot for structure that might be indicative of a bad fit or systematics in either the data or the model.

 .. code-block:: python